k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ## TDM_LIBRARY LU

 The TDM_LIBRARY LU holds utilities that must be copied to the project's LUs.
-These utilities are described below
+These utilities are described below:

 ### Globals